Abdelaziz-Mahdi/Math-Magicians/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Templete used in project provided by (Microverse)!
+- Templete used in project provided by (Microverse)!
+- Icon and logo by Tristan Edwards @iconfinder.com.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>